libwasm/libwasm/doc/libwasm.md

 # libwasm

 Linwasm is a library to manipulate webassembly files from C++.
-It also contains an assembler (converting .wat to .wasm) and a dissassembler (converting .wasm to .wat)
+It also contains an assembler (converting a text file to a binary file, a dissassembler (converting a binary file to a text file) and a converter (converting a text file or a script file to C, or convertsings a text file to contain folded instructions).

 The assembler and disassembler are described first, because they can be used out of the box and require little documentation.

 The libray will be described last.

+### Conventions

+A *text file* is a file containing a module in text format.
+Text files usually have the *.wat* extension.

+A *binary file* is a file containing a module in binary format.
+Binary files usually have the *.wasm* extension.

+A *script file* is a file containing a script consisting of modules and script commands (invoke, assert_return etc...).
+Script files usually have the *.wast* extension.

 <P style="page-break-before: always">